 How Is the Line 2a Adjustment Figured?

-Subtract the AMT depreciation from the regular tax depreciation.
-If the AMT depreciation is more than the regular tax depreciation, enter the difference as a negative amount.
+Subtract the AMT deduction for depreciation from the regular tax deduction and enter the result.
+If the AMT deduction is more than the regular tax deduction, enter the difference as a negative amount.